omahs/golem-docs/docs/providers/reference.md

 * On-chain amount of tokens that you have earned (explorer [etherscan.io](https://etherscan.io/) or [rinkeby.etherscan.io](https://rinkeby.etherscan.io/))
 * Zk-sync amount of tokens that you have earned (explorer [zkscan.io](https://zkscan.io) or [rinkeby.zkscan.io](https://rinkeby.zkscan.io/))
 * Pending payments that you should receive for computation
-* Amount of tokens that is still unconfirmed and may not show on your account
+* Amount of tokens that are still unconfirmed and may not show on your account

 #### Tasks

-* Number of tasks that you were computing in last hour
+* Number of tasks that you were computing in the last hour
 * Number of tasks that were in progress during the last hour
-* Total task that you were trying to compute - including those that were not computed
+* Total tasks that you were trying to compute - including those that were not computed

 ### Exit GLM tokens to Ethereum

-While not specific to the provider CLI, at some point you may want to move your tokens.
+While not specific to the provider CLI, at some point, you may want to move your tokens.
 By default, mainnet tasks are paid on Layer 2.
 Assuming you have a local wallet, you can interact with the payment driver to exit your tokens from Layer 2 to Layer 1.
 This is done using the`yagna payment exit` command.
-With this command there are two main flags to keep in mind; `--network`and `--to-address`.
+With this command, there are two main flags to keep in mind; `--network`and `--to-address`.

 For `--network`you have two options, either `mainnet` or `rinkeby`.
 For `--to-address`you can specify a destination address other than the local wallet address.